tekgator/MinecraftJars.NET/MinecraftJars.Plugin/MinecraftJars.Plugin.Spigot/README.md

 - Java 17 or higher

 For details concerning the build process please find information on the [Spigot BuildTools Website](https://www.spigotmc.org/wiki/buildtools/) as well.

+The Url returned in the `IDownload` object is the local build file in a local temporary directory.
+After moving the Jar file to its destination the user/developer is responsible to remove the temporary directory.